bhushan-mdn/terminal-hints/README.md

 Maximize your history to maintain context across sessions:

 * **Absurdly High History:** Set the `HISTSIZE` and `SAVEHIST` variables in your `.zshrc` to a very large number (e.g., `1000000`) so you never lose your command history.
+* **[Atuin](https://atuin.sh/):** A modern, SQLite-backed shell history replacement that records more context and supports cross-machine synchronization.

 ---